- Academic Programs

 We regularly publish books, book chapters, articles, reviews, poems, short stories, novels, and electronic media in areas as diverse as our interests and as comprehensive as our curriculum.
 Our commitment, as individual scholars and as a working faculty, is to the ideals that have led to ETSU's designation by the Carnegie Foundation for the Advancement of Teaching as a doctoral-level, research-intensive institution.

-The Department of Literature and Language offers the Bachelor of Arts and Master of Arts degrees in English as well as the Bachelor of Arts degree in Foreign Language with concentrations in French, German, and Spanish.
-We offer minors in Applied Spanish, Classical Studies, Creative Writing, English, Film Studies, French, German, Japanese, Linguistics, Spanish, Technical Writing, and Women’s Studies.
+The Department of Literature and Language offers the Bachelor of Arts and Master of Arts degrees in English as well as the Bachelor of Arts degree in Foreign Language with concentrations in German and Spanish.
+We offer minors in Applied Spanish, Classical Studies, Creative Writing, English, Film and Media Studies, French, German, Japanese, Linguistics, Spanish, Technical Writing, and Women’s Studies.

 We provide courses to support programs and minors in other departments, including Africana Studies, Appalachian Studies, Environmental Studies, and Religious Studies.
 In addition to the traditional Master of Arts in English, we offer a graduate certificate program in Teaching English to Speakers of Other Languages (TESOL).